 CommonGround and National Corn Growers Association sponsored the conference.
-CommonGround is a volunteer group of farm moms who talk with other moms about how their food is either raised or grown.
-Our goal is to answer questions moms have about their food.
-We want them to make food decisions based on fact and not fear.
+CommonGround is a volunteer group of farm moms who talk and answer questions other moms have about how their food is either raised or grown.
+Our ultimate goal is we want them to make food decisions based on fact and not fear.

-After a slight issue with trying to maneuver our bus out of the hotel parking lot, all 22 of us women were on our way to the Donald Danforth Plant Science Center.
-With excitement in the air, we stepped off the bus and all of us were looking forward to a day of learning!
+Our conference started with a tour of the Donald Danforth Plant Science Center.
+With excitement in the air, all 22 of us stepped off the bus looking forward to a day of learning!

 My first question was answered almost immediately.
 Who funds the research at the Danforth Plant Science Center?
 I was always told, “follow the money” when researching issues.
 It was so refreshing to hear the Danforth Plant Science Center is an independent research facility.
 Very little money (about 10%) is contributed from corporations to conduct research.